architect-examples/arc-workshop/src/shared/md/02-intro-to-web/01-shared-layouts.md

 Things to notice:

-- Code is shared by _all_ functions defined in `.arc` so be careful about how much code you put in there
+- Code is shared by _all_ functions defined in `.arc` so be careful about how much code you put in there; rule of thumb is 5mb uncompressed payloads
-- Code in `src/shared` can have its own Node modules but you have to install and manage those deps in those sub folders with `npm` yourself and relative paths above `/src/shared` will not work once they get copied into the destination functions
+- Code in `src/shared` can have its own Node modules but you have to install and manage those deps in those sub folders with `npm` yourself and relative paths above `src/shared` will not work once they get copied into the destination Lambda function code
-- Code in `@architect/shared` will be clobbered very time you run `npm start` or `npm run deploy`

 ---
 ### 4. Fix Borken URLs